eddieoz/truffle-mercado-pokemon/README.md

 1. Open file `accounts-for-testing.txt`

-2. Load `contracts/pokecoin.sol` in Mist (contracts > Deploy new contract) and use the demo accounts from Player1 and Player2 to launch the contract.
+2. Load `contracts/pokecoin.sol` in Mist (contracts > Deploy new contract) and use the demo account addresses from Player1 and Player2 to launch the contract.

-3. Load `contracts/pokecentral.sol` in Mist and use the demo accounts from Player1 and Player2 to launch the contract.
+3. Load `contracts/pokecentral.sol` in Mist and use the demo account addresses from Player1 and Player2 to launch the contract.

+4. Write the `Pokecoin` and `PokeCentral` addresses on a notepad.

-4. Load `contracts/pokemarket.sol` no Mist and use `PokeCoinAddress` and `PokeCentralAddress` to launch the contract.
+5. Load `contracts/pokemarket.sol` no Mist and use `PokeCoinAddress` and `PokeCentralAddress` to launch the contract.

+6. Write the `Pokemarket` address on a notepad.

-5. You must update `PokeMarketAddress` in the contracts `PokeCoin` e `PokeCentral` to enable access.
+7. You must update `PokeMarketAddress` in the contracts `PokeCoin` e `PokeCentral` to enable access.

-6. Update the variables `PokeCoinAddress`, `PokeCentralAddress` e `PokeMarketAddress` in `javascripts/mercadopokemon.js`
+8. Update the variables `PokeCoinAddress`, `PokeCentralAddress` e `PokeMarketAddress` in `javascripts/mercadopokemon.js`

-7. Load `app/layer1.html` and `app/player2.html` in separate windows on Chrome browser.
+9. Load `app/player1.html` and `app/player2.html` in separate windows on Chrome browser.

 ## Setup truffle